antmelekhin/ansible-role-openssh/README.md

 OpenSSH
 =======

-An Ansible role for configure OpenSSH server and client.
+An Ansible role to configure OpenSSH server and client.

 Requirements
 ------------